What is a Urinary Catheter Used For?

 However, do take note that having any of the above mentioned conditions doesn’t automatically mean that you’ll need urine catheters.
 Your doctor will tell you if you need urine catheterisation or if your condition can be managed through therapy or medications.

 Should you feel that you need a urinary catheter, talk to your doctors.
-Those who dislike visits to the clinics or hospitals, you can consult our Homage doctors via a teleconsultation or in-person, all in the comfort and privacy of your home.
+Those who dislike visits to the clinics or hospitals can doctors via a teleconsultation or in-person, all in the comfort and privacy of your home.

 How Long Does a Person Need a Urinary Catheter?